ukyzky/eurorack/README.md

   - 2c. long-press "X mode switch". then "T rate LED" becomes fast-blink in a short moment and stop blink.
 (It represents "alternative setting edit" mode exited.)
   - X spread cv input works as normal X spread cv input mode.

+## Save/Load loop sequence in volatile memory (RAM)

+We can explore random rhythm and return to the previous discovered  random rhythm.

+Play scenario is:

+1. Explore random rhythm.
+2. Lock the rhythm by setting "deja vu knob" to 50%(12 o'clock) with deja vu enabled.
+3. (NEW FUNCTION) Save the rhythm
+  - 3a. long-press "T rate switch".
+  - 3b. then "T rate LED" becomes blink. (and detouch from the switch.)
+(It represents currently in "alternative setting edit" mode.)
+  - 3c. then press "T deja vu switch".
+  - 3d. then "T rate LED" becomes fast-blink in a short moment and stop blink.
+(It represents saving is executed and "alternative setting edit" mode exited.)
+4. Explore another random rhythm by changing "deja vu knob" or switching deja vu enabled-disabled.
+5. Lock the rhythm by setting "deja vu knob" to 50% with deja vu enabled.
+6. (NEW FUNCTION) Load the previous rhythm
+  - 6a. long-press "T rate switch".
+  - 6b. then "T rate LED" becomes blink. (and detouch from the switch.)
+(It represents currently in "alternative setting edit" mode.)
+  - 6c. then press "X deja vu switch".
+  - 6d. then "T rate LED" becomes fast-blink in a short moment and stop blink.
+(It represents loading is executed and "alternative setting edit" mode exited.)

 ## Activate Markov algorithm of T mode

 We can select "Markov algorithm" of T mode.